19317362/cwac-masterdetail/README.markdown

 to return an instance of your `MasterDetailController`.

 Step #4: Override a series of methods in your `MasterDetailController` subclass:

+- `buildModelCollection()`, to return an `ArrayList` of whatever your model class is, with whatever starter data you want to have (e.g., current values loaded from database)

 - `getModelTag()`, given an instance of a model object from your list, should return some uniquely identifying tag for that object